 All other operating expenses shall be no less than 85 percent of the average for the last three years, unless justified.

-The annual replacement reserve deposit should be equal to that amount which, if deposited annually, will be sufficient to fund all capital needs, as identified in the CNA, arising during the first 20 years and otherwise not addressed upfront in either the rehabilitation or an initial deposit to the replacement reserve account, and sufficient to maintain a minimum balance at the end of each year during that 20-year period that is at least 5 percent of the total, aggregate projected capital needs for that period.
+The annual replacement reserve deposit should be equal to that amount which, if deposited annually, will be sufficient to fund all capital needs, as identified in the CNA, arising during the first 20 years and otherwise not addressed upfront in either the rehabilitation or an initial deposit to the replacement reserve account.
 The PHA should use reasonable estimates in the inflation but in doing so the rate for escalating the increase in repair costs should not exceed the rate of interest on reserve deposits by more than 1%.
+HUD may consider alternative arrangements with respect to the initial deposit to the replacement reserve if risks to the Covered Project can be adequately mitigated.

-For non-leveraged transactions, the stabilized cash flow should not be less than $12 per unit monthly.
-For leveraged transactions, the debt-coverage ratio should not be less than 1.11 over a ten year period using 2% growth in revenue and 3% growth in expenses.
+For non-leveraged transactions (i.e. transactions that will not be taking on any new hard debt as part of the conversion), the stabilized cash flow should not be less than $12 per unit monthly.
+For leveraged transactions (i.e. transactions that will be taking on new hard debt as part of the conversion), the debt-coverage ratio should not be less than 1.11 over a ten year period using 2% growth in revenue and 3% growth in expenses.

 Market Study.
-A market study will only be required at HUD's request, e.g., in cases where the project is currently experiencing a high vacancy rate, or when project plans include unit configuration or inclusion of market-rate units.
+A market study will only be required at HUD's request, e.g., in cases where the project is currently experiencing a high vacancy rate, or when project plans include unit reconfiguration or inclusion of market-rate units.
 For projects using an FHA insured mortgage, please see the Multifamily Accelerated Processing (MAP) Guide for instruction on when a market study is, and is not, required.

 Approved Significant Amendment to the PHA Plan.
 Provide a letter from HUD approving the Significant Amendment, Five-Year Plan, Annual Plan, or MTW Plan.

 Pre-Approval of Specific Activities.
-For Financing Plans submitted after the 60th day from the publication of this Notice, evidence that the PHA has secured written approval from HUD for any of the following activities that are included in its RAD conversion.
+For Financing Plans submitted after August 15, 2015, evidence that the PHA has secured written approval from HUD for any of the following activities that are included in its RAD conversion.

 For conversions of assistance involving new construction, whether on a new site or on a current site, in an area of minority concentration, confirmation that the project locations meets Site and Neighborhood Standards (See Section 1.4.A.7).